1codingguy/fcc-responsive-projects/build-a-tribute-page/README.md

 ### Things I learned

 1. `<strong>` tag was used for the year in each bullet point.
-But since the year carries no "importance" semantic meaning, a `<span>` tag with a class should be used, the font-boldness can then be adjusted via CSS. (more on proper use of `strong` element: [read here](https://html.com/tags/strong/))
+But since the year carries no "importance" in semantic meaning, a `<span>` tag with a class should be used, the font-boldness can then be adjusted via CSS. ([Click here](https://html.com/tags/strong/) for more on proper use of `strong` element )
 2. Learnt about [BEM naming convention](http://getbem.com/naming/).
 Tried to impliement in this project.
 But since freeCodeCamp specify names of classes for some containers, couldn't completely follow the convention.

 ## Author